 Mon.
-26 August 40 Part of a combined formation of Dorniers from KG2/3 despatched to bomb Debden and Hornchurch airfields.
-Seven aircraft of the 7 Staffel started to bomb an aerodrome, probably Debden, causing some damage.
+26 August 40

+Part of a formation despatched to bomb Debden and Hornchurch airfields.
+Seven aircraft of the Staffel started to bomb an aerodrome.
 Accounts of its loss vary from source to source; The original PoW Interrogation Report states that before reaching the target, when flying above clouds this aircraft seemingly became separated from the rest of the formation and lost its bearings.
-It was attacked by fighters, probably one of the recently-arrived RAF Hornchurch, Essexbased Boulton Paul Defiants of No.264 Squadron RAF led by Flt Lt Banham (with their forward base at RAF Manston, Kent) which hit both engines and the cockpit as one of at least one or up to six, as again published accounts vary - Dorniers brought down by the Defiants, who lost three of their number to defending Bf109s.
+It was attacked by fighters, probably one of the recently-arrived RAF Hornchurch, Essexbased Boulton Paul Defiants of No.264 Squadron RAF led by Flt Lt Banham (with their forward base at RAF Manston, Kent) which hit both engines and the cockpit as one of at least one - or up to six, as again published accounts vary - Dorniers brought down by the Defiants, who lost three of their number to defending Bf109s.
 At around 13.40 hours the aircraft forcelanded on Goodwin Sands off the eastern Kentish coast at low tide.
 Of the four crew, two (Wounded Pilot Feldwebel Willi Effmert, and Bomb Aimer Uffz Hermann Ritzel) became Prisoners-of-War in Canada and two (27-year old Wireless Operator Unteroffizier Helmut Reinhardt and 21-year old Bomb aimer Gefreiter Heinz Huhn) were killed, their bodies being recovered later and buried in Holland and the UK (Cannock Chase German cemetery) respectively.
-Sep 2008 Following probable recent exposure by shifting sands, wreck located at a depth of some 16m/50 feet and a high - resolution